Chart Color Schemes

 Yennora has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that could affect this region.
-Notable projects include Fairfield Central Transformation (formerly Fairfield Chase), Fairfield Forum Redevelopment, Fairfield West Public Preschool, and Villawood East Masterplan Precinct (Lansvale & Lansdowne).
-The following list details those most likely to be relevant.
+AreaSearch has identified seven projects likely to affect the region.
+Notable ones are Fairfield Central Transformation (formerly Fairfield Chase), Fairfield Forum Redevelopment, Fairfield West Public Preschool, and Villawood East Masterplan Precinct (covering Lansvale & Lansdowne).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.